 20. When should I file for Medicare B?
 Answer: As soon as you are eligible.

 21. Is interest on a home equity loan deductible?
-Answer: A taxpayer is allowed to deduct the interest on home equity debt up to the smaller of $100,000 ($50,000 if filing as Married Filing Separately) or the fair market value of the home.
+Answer: As of the Tax Cuts and Jobs Act, for tax years 2018-2025, taxpayer is allowed to deduct the interest on home equity debt on up to $100,000, as long as the taxpayer uses the loan proceeds to acquire, build, or substantially improve the personal residence that secures the loan.

 22. If I put a magnetic sign on my car, can I write off 100% of my car since I am advertising 100% of the time and places my car gets driven?
 Answer: No. The IRS wins this argument every time.
 The sign is doing the advertising, not the car.
 The only way to determine the business use percentage of your car is through a mileage log documenting the miles vehicle driven for business purposes divided by the total miles vehicle driven for all purposes during the entire year.
 And then you can deduct the business use percentage of your car’s operating expenses, depreciation, and interest on a car loan.